DCjanus/rdbinsight/templates/design.md

   - **Interaction:**
     - The Key Name column supports real-time filtering.
     - All columns support click-to-sort.
+    - **Export:** CSV export functionality for the current filtered and sorted data.
+- **Layout:** When content overflows, the table's maximum height is `24rem` (384px), and vertical scrolling is enabled with sticky table headers for better navigation.
 - **Cell (`<td>`) Enhancements:**
   - **Copyable Content:** Key names, instance names, and expiry times use the `CopyableText` component to provide truncation, tooltips, and click-to-copy functionality.
   - **Data Display:**
     - Non-UTF-8 keys are hex-escaped.
     - RDB size and member count are formatted for human readability (e.g., `1.2 MB`, `10.5k`).
     - Expiry time is displayed in the local timezone format.
+  - **CSV Export:**
+    - Exports all currently displayed keys (respecting search filters and sort order).
+    - Includes both raw numeric values and human-readable formatted data:
+      - RDB Size: Raw bytes and human-readable format (e.g., `1048576` and `1.0 MB`)
+      - Member Count: Raw numbers and formatted counts (e.g., `15000` and `15.0K`)
+    - Properly handles CSV escaping for special characters in key names and instance names.
+    - File naming convention: `rdb_top_keys_{cluster}_{batch}.csv`.